 On all other occasions, the FP will operate as a normal Level 3 and is expected to come ride often and receive evaluations.

-Level 4 – Technician: A member who has completed all the previous requirements and has passed a Technician test administered by the current Technicians and Drivers.
-These are the minimums and almost all candidates will far exceed these requirements.
+Level 4 – Technician: A member who has completed all the previous requirements and has passed a Technician test administered by the current Board of Technicians.
+Technicians are eligible to operate our Gator and Support Vehicles (Tahoes).

 - Ability to proficiently operate the UD and county EMS radios

 - Knowledge of the location and proper use of equipment on UD-1